philsturgeon/phil.tech/src/content/describe-your-php-component.md

   syndrome to help the community focus on quality instead of quantity.
 Today I noticed a new pet-peeve.
 date: '2014-10-21 12:21:00'
 # TODO: no tags?
-Ask Phil.
-# comments: true
+comments: true
-# disqus_identifier: describe-your-php-component
+disqus_identifier: describe-your-php-component
-# alias: blog/2014/10/describe-your-php-component/
+alias: blog/2014/10/describe-your-php-component/
+alias_1: blog/2014/10/describe-your-php-component/
 ---

 I've been talking recently about what [The League of Extraordinary Packages](/blog/2014/10/what-is-the-league-of-extraordinary-packages) is up to, and made a plea to [avoid "Not Invented Here" syndrome](/blog/2014/10/php-wars-attack-of-the-clones) to help the community focus on quality instead of quantity.
 Today I came across a new pet-peeve.